diracdeltas/demucs4max/README.md

 ableton max device for separating a clip into stems (vocals, bass, drums, other) using https://github.com/facebookresearch/demucs.

-## download link

-TBD

-## before you start
+## quickstart

 all instructions were tested with Max 8.1 / Ableton 10.1 and will not work for earlier versions. this is beta software and may not work with all operating systems.

-if you previously set up https://github.com/diracdeltas/spleeter4max/tree/feature/native-spleeter, you should already have python installed so skip to step 3 of the following instructions on your OS.
+if you previously set up https://github.com/diracdeltas/spleeter4max/tree/feature/native-spleeter, **skip to step 3 of the following instructions for your OS** because you should already have python installed.

-### windows steps:
+### on windows:

 1. install the latest **python 3.9** windows installer from https://www.python.org/downloads/. in the installer, make sure to enable the setting that adds Python to your path and disable the "path length variable limit" option when you get to the end of the install process.